Breaking the Metric Voting Distortion Barrier: Introduction

 The lack of progress on this question motivated researchers to look at fine-grained distortion analysis within the instance classes of a fixed number of voters or candidates.
 For example, \citetnostar{DBLP:journals/jair/AnshelevichP17} showed that Random Dictatorship has distortion $3 - 2/n$ within the instance class of $n$ voters, for any $n$.
 Several other works provided upper bounds for the instance class of $m$ candidates, for any $m$: \citetstar{DBLP:conf/aaai/FainGMP19} proposed a rule called Random Oligarchy that can achieve an upper bound slightly worse than $3 - 2/m$;\footnote{Their upper bound is $3 - 2 \cdot \min_{p \in [0, 1]} \left(p^2 (2 - p) + (1 - p)^3 / (m - 1)\right)$, which is $3 - 2/m + O(1/m^2)$ as $m \to \infty$.} \citetnostar{DBLP:conf/aaai/Kempe20b} first showed an upper bound of $3 - 2/m$ by mixing Random Dictatorship with a rule named Proportional to Squares; \citetstar{DBLP:conf/focs/GkatzelisHS20} proposed Smart Dictatorship, a variant of Random Dictatorship, which gives the same guarantee of $3 - 2/m$.
 These improvements over $3$ vanish when we consider the supremum over all instances.

-The first constant improvement for this gap is on the lower bound. \citetnostar{DBLP:conf/soda/CharikarR22} improved the lower bound to $2.1126$, while \citetnostar{pulyassary2021randomized} independently showed a lower bound of $2.0631$.
-For the upper bound, there have been many different rules with distortion $3$, but also many classes of rules which are known to be \emph{unable} to beat $3$: deterministic rules \citepstar{DBLP:journals/ai/AnshelevichBEPS18}, truthful rules \citepstar{DBLP:conf/sigecom/FeldmanFG16}, rules that only look at the top choices of the voters \citepstar{DBLP:conf/aaai/GrossAX17}, and rules that only looks at pairwise comparisons of candidates (i.e. a weighted tournament rule) \citepstar{DBLP:conf/sigecom/GoelKM17}.
+The first constant improvement for this gap is on the lower bound. \bname{Charikar and Ramakrishnan} \citetnostar{DBLP:conf/soda/CharikarR22} improved the lower bound to $2.1126$, while \bname{Pulyassary and Swamy} \citetnostar{pulyassary2021randomized} independently showed a lower bound of $2.0631$.
+For the upper bound, there have been many different rules with distortion $3$, but also many classes of rules which are known to be \emph{unable} to beat $3$: deterministic rules \citepstar{DBLP:journals/ai/AnshelevichBEPS18}, rules that only {consider} the top choices of the voters \citepstar{DBLP:conf/aaai/GrossAX17}, and rules that only look at pairwise comparisons of candidates (i.e.{,} weighted tournament rules) \citepstar{DBLP:conf/sigecom/GoelKM17}.
 These results rule out a large swath of voting rules that have been studied in the metric distortion literature, which raises the following pressing question.

 \begin{question} Is there a voting rule with metric distortion better than $3$?
 What might such a voting rule look like? \end{question}

 In this work, we answer this question by showing that a randomization over simple rules can achieve distortion less than $2.753$.